-I Antiquus [that is Sheppard] have goodly store
+I Antiquus [that is Sheppard]

 and a journalist in the Hull Daily Mail during the Second World War even compared Sheppard jokingly with Dr Goebbels!
 Of course it would be wrong to read too much into such remarks, most of which Sheppard personally encouraged as part of his policy of publicizing and promoting both himself and the Hull museums.
 Clearly he had an obvious flair for publicity – and indeed, according to one commentator, he made "publicity an art".

 His output as a writer was legendary as we have seen.
 Time only permits me to single out one aspect of this.
 According to the famous plant ecologist, William Harold Pearsall (who took over from Sheppard as the editor of The Naturalist ), not only was Sheppard responsible for bringing The Naturalist to a high level of efficiency in the pre-war years, but he also successfully laboured to maintain its quality and style during the difficult 1914-18 war and post-war periods.
 He succeeded in imparting to the journal something of his own vitality, and, still more, the impress of his own personality.

 Obituaries are to be found in:

 For other biographical material see: